Since the outbreak began in the UK, ACEVO has been working in partnership with other membership and infrastructure

 Charity Health Check

 Together with the Centre for Mental Health, we are conducting monthly surveys with charities across five key markers of financial health.
-The results of the first survey and more details about it can be found here
+The results of the ongoing survey and more details about it can be found here.

 Even for those less affected financially, this will be a period of prolonged uncertainty that could negatively impact wellbeing and mental health.
 ACEVO is moving its events online, and we encourage you to still ‘attend’ so that you can check in with your fellow leaders and get peer support.
 Upcoming webinars are here and digital meetings here.